Extended events in SQL server- top 5 use

 Complex Configuration

-Although the customization options are useful, it might be challenging for less experienced database administrators to configure Extended Events for certain circumstances.
+Although the customization options are helpful, configuring Extended Events for certain circumstances might be challenging for less experienced database administrators.

 Limited Historical Data